Form Follows Function.

 The difference is not simply the number of variables considered.
 It is the fidelity with which the environment is understood.

 Experienced designers operate in much the same way.
-They learn to perceive the broader systems surrounding a challenge—market dynamics, manufacturing realities, organizational constraints, consumer behavior, cultural context, and competitive forces.
-To others these variables may remain invisible.
-To the contextual designer they form a coherent system.
+They learn to perceive the broader systems surrounding a challenge — market dynamics, manufacturing realities, organizational constraints, consumer behavior, cultural context, and competitive forces.
+Where others see a brief, the contextual designer sees a field.
+The solution space narrows the more precisely that field is understood.

 VII